 Students are urged to apply at least 4-6 weeks in advance of stated deadlines in order to facilitate timely Admissions and U.S. Citizenship and Immigration Services (USCIS) processing.

 International applicants interested in applying to the University of the Virgin Islands (UVI) can submit official certified (by the Ministry of Education) copies of General Certificate of Education (GCE) examinations or Caribbean Examination Council (CXC) examinations directly to the Office of Admissions.
 Passes in five 'O' level GCE or CXC General Passes (Grades I and II), or a combination of both, including English language, are acceptable for admission.
 The CXC (General III) will also be accepted if based on the six-point scale.
 Transfer credit is granted for CXC A-level work.
 The British Virgin Islands (BVI) Grade I certificate (certified copy by the Ministry of Education) is required from the BVI High School.
-Applicants that do not meet the above criteria must request a academic course by course evaluation for an admissions decision, click here.
 Students who have taken IB, AP, DANTES, CLEP subject(s) are requested to submit their official test results.

 Applicants with "A level certificates should see the section on "Transfer Admission."

 Applicants whose native language is not English must submit the Test of English as a Foreign Language (TOEFL) test results to our school code 0879.
 Check out TOEFL information online at www.ets.org.